 Step #4 – Get your Google My Business (GMB) listing sorted

 Anyone searching for your food or restaurant online is often looking for your address, website, opening hours, and other business information.
-GMB is one of the best ways to do this, and offers you the chance to engage with your customers through Google – the world’s most used search engine.
+GMB is one of the best ways to do this and offers you the chance to engage with your customers through Google – the world’s most used search engine.

-After filling out for information and claiming your listing, searchers will be able to easily identify and find your delivery restaurant online.
+After filling out information and claiming your listing, searchers will be able to easily identify and find your delivery restaurant online.
 For such an easy and quick thing to set up, this can have a disproportionately large impact on your business.

 Users are able to quickly find the information they need from a trustworthy source.
-Google dominates over 90% of the mobile search market share, which is what most people searching for food will be using – so be sure to get this up and running as soon as your business is up and running.
+Google dominates over 90% of the mobile search market share, which is what most people searching for food will be use – so be sure to get this up and running as soon as your business is up and running.

 Step #5 – Create a mobile app

-This step will require more time and money compared to some of the other tips on this list, but can be well worth it if your business is gaining traction.
+This step will require more time and money compared to some of the other tips on this list but can be well worth it if your business is gaining traction.
 A mobile app that offers online ordering, promotional offers, membership bonuses and more can help keep people loyal to your brand, and hungry for more.